smplLemon/arc-01-my_mastermind/README.md

  ## Installation
 Compiling the program: Use the provided Makefile to compile the program.
 Simply run the "make" command in the terminal.
 The Makefile should handle the compilation process and create an executable for "my_mastermind".

-   To compile the program, use the provided Makefile and ensure the code is compiled with the flags -Wall -Wextra -std=c99.
+   To compile the program, use the provided Makefile and ensure the code is compiled with the flags -Wall -Wextra -Werror

  ## Task
   Implement the "mastermind.c" file that contains the game logic.
 This includes functions such as generating a secret code, counting well-placed and misplaced parts, and other auxiliary functions that you will need.